skiselev/radio-86rk/Project_Notes.md

 ## Monitor and Font ROMs

 The [Monitor ROM](https://github.com/skiselev/radio-86rk/blob/master/Software/radio-86rk-monitor-video-attr.bin) and the [Font ROM](https://github.com/skiselev/radio-86rk/blob/master/Software/radio-86rk-font.bin) are provided in this repository

+Version 1.4 add support to 2732, 2764 and 27C64 EPROMs, and 28C64 EEPROM:
+* Please set the JP1 and JP2 jumpers according to the EPROM/EEPROM type used
+* For the monitor ROM, if using a 4 KiB or an 8 KiB ROM, program the ROM image to the top of the address space (top 2 KiB)
+* For the font ROM, if using a 4 KiB or an 8 KiB ROM, program the ROM image to the bottom of the address space (bottom 2 KiB)

 ## ROM Cartridges